 Owning a firearm also comes with responsibility – learn how to store it, use it etc. For now my next step will be to apply for my PAL (I need one more guarantor – any volunteers?).
 After that I’ll probably consider purchasing a firearm, but I still have to get there.
 Of course I still need lots of training.
 The courses UTKM used to offer helped me a lot already but it is like everything else – you have to keep practicing or you’ll forget things and make stupid mistakes which with a firearm can be fatal.

 I would recommend to do the CFSC/CRFSC (PAL) Course.
 Especially if you are against firearms.
 I noticed that on myself – haven’t been a big fan and I was judgmental to people who owned guns but that’s probably because I met idiots who then also started bragging about their guns (sorry, did I roll my eyes out loud?).
 Later I learned that for every bragging idiot there are probably about ten people who don’t brag and are responsible and not to forget smart about it.
-It’s like the first time I stepped into a heavy metal bar with those wild looking people with whom I then had interesting conversations about Hesse and/ or Kafka.
+It’s like the first time I stepped into a heavy metal bar with those wild looking people with whom I then had interesting conversations about Hesse and/or Kafka.
 So give it a chance.
 I don’t ask you to go to a shooting range every weekend and spend thousands of dollars but to keep an open mind and learn.
-It’s easy to go through life with your blinkers on (apparently those are the things coach horses are wearing) and be judgmental, but I personally also like to be challenged occasionally to see things from a different angle.
+It’s easy to go through life with your blinkers on (apparently those are the things horses wear to limit their vision, also called blinders) and be judgmental, but I personally also like to be challenged occasionally to see things from a different angle.
 So go and take your blinkers off!